The Lissun's London Locator

 Car, taxi and bus drivers in London are well behaved, but strangers to the city, particularly from countries where driving is on the right-hand side, should take great care crossing the roads at all times - look right, look left, look right again!
 Preferably use the many pedestrian crossings (many controlled by pedestrians operating lights) or foot tunnels.
 Bicycles are common, fast and silent in the narrow streets of the Square Mile and in Mayfair so be vigilant.

-Places shown in the itineraries in
+Places shown in the itineraries as links are described in Section 2.

 Jack's Voyage around London: